josh9345/Recipe_api/readme.md

 ## POST
 ### url: http://localhost:3000/recipes.
-### using this method allows you to enter your very own recipe data to this database!
+### This method allows you to enter your very own recipe data to this database!
 ### Example format for data being created:
 ###   {
 ###   title: String,